NagiosEnterprises/ncpa/docs/api.rst

     service/ALG/stopped

-For your metric (-M), and you will get the return value you want.
+To get metric data use -M and you will get the return value you want.

 Conclusion
 ----------

-Using the API is simple, and will be useful to access your own checks later.
+Using the API is simple and will be useful to access your own checks later.
 While intimate knowledge is certainly not necessary, it does give a strange feeling of power.